ambareesha7/lv_ui/README.md

 A Phoenix Liveview project to build and showcase different UI components for YouTube series

+Please give a star to this repository ⭐

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies